RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Stage/SetLayerDeformation/README.md

 # SetLayerDeformation

 ## Description
-Sets the deformation data array of `deformID`, based on the `deformA` and `deformB` values
+Sets the deformation data array of `deformID`, based on the `deformA` and `deformB` values.

 ## Parameters
 - `deformID`
 The ID of the layer to deform, valid values are:
     0(DEFORM_FG)
     1(DEFORM_FG_WATER)
     2(DEFORM_BG)
     3(DEFORM_BG_WATER)
 - `waveLength`
-Length of the wave
+Length of the wave.
 - `waveWidth`
-Width of the wave
+Width of the wave.
 - `waveType`
-Type of wave: 0 will affect the entire layer, 1 will use `yPos` and `waveSize` to determine the area of effect
+Type of wave: 0 will affect the entire layer, 1 will use `yPos` and `waveSize` to determine the area of effect.
 - `yPos`
-The offset from where the wave will start
+The offset from where the wave will start.
 - `waveSize`
-The size of the wave
+The size of the wave.

 ## Return Value
 None.